artsy/artsy.github.io/_posts/2016-06-29-code-spelunking-injection.markdown

 ### Launch

-All Xcode plugins have the exact same launch process, you [define a class][principal_class] in the info.plist, this class, `INPluginMenuController`, gets `+ pluginDidLoad:` called, this is where you [set up a shared instance][launch_shared], and can keep a reference to your bundle.
+All Xcode plugins have the exact same launch process, you [define a class][principal_class] in the info.plist, this class, `INPluginMenuController`, gets `+ pluginDidLoad:` called.
+This is where you [set up a shared instance][launch_shared], and can keep a reference to your bundle.

-This eventually triggers the interesting stuff, in `applicationDidFinishLaunching:`.
-It first pulls out some [useful private classes][private_classes] from Xcode, they're moved into instance variables - these are used later.

-It then sets up the [user interface from a nib file][nib_setup], which [DIs][di] in a lot of the instance variables, and will send you to get a new version of Injection if it fails.
+This triggers the interesting stuff in `applicationDidFinishLaunching:` this sets up the [user interface from a nib file][nib_setup], which [DIs][di] in a lot of the instance variables, and will send you to get a new version of Injection if it fails.
 It then sets up the menu ( note: [interesting use of c-structs here][menu_structs] ) and starts a TCP server, then registers for when a `NSWindow` becomes active.

 #### Server